josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧿_warrantless_surveillance_and_risk_management_logic.md

 >
 >*Timothy Snyder, Twenty Lessons for Fighting Tyranny*

-*Look in-house.*
+Look in-house.
+We cannot lecture others if ours is out of sorts.

-*We cannot lecture others if ours is out of sorts.*
+Power-grabs are typically bipartisan and are indicators of a system which is lacking balance and respect; the fix does not lie in partisan scapegoating, but in stripping out the discordant rot at the centre of the beaurocratic machine.
+Machines ought to assist humanity, not suppress or quell it.

 ---